Trump's childhood home becomes crash pad for refugees

 President Donald Trump's childhood home in New York City had some new occupants over the weekend — refugees who shared their stories as a way to draw attention to the refugee crisis as the United Nations General Assembly convenes this week with Trump in attendance.

 The three-story Tudor-style home in the Queens neighborhood of Jamaica Estates that Trump's father, Fred, built in 1940 is now a rental available on Airbnb that anyone can stay in for $725 a night.
-It was auctioned off to an unidentified buyer in March for $2.14 million, its second time going up for auction.
+It was auctioned off to an unidentified buyer in March for $2.14 million, the second time it was up for auction.

 "We wanted to send a strong message to Trump and world leaders that they must do more to welcome refugees," said Shannon Scribner, acting director for the humanitarian department of Oxfam America.